FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council- 17th November 2017.md

 with own resource income will have to be met by offsetting expenditure reductions in Voted

-expenditure to ensure compliance with fiscal rules--- 8
+expenditure to ensure compliance with fiscal rules
+---
+8

 **Local Economic Outlook:**